Museo Correr: History

 The Museo Correr originated with the collection bequeathed to the city of Venice in 1830 by Teodoro Correr.
 A member of a traditional Venetian family, Correr was a meticulous and passionate collector, dedicating most of his life to the collection of both works of art and documents or individual objects that reflected the history of Venice.
 Upon his death, all this material was donated to the city, together with the family's Grand Canal palace which then housed it.
 The nobleman also left the city funds to be used in conserving and extending the collections and in making them available to the public.

-The period when he was gathering his collections was a very particular one, as the Republic of Venice had fallen in 1797 and for decades thereafter the city would be under foreign rulers and out of real necessity, many Venetian families were eager to sell off their valuable collections.
+The period when he was gathering his collections was a very particular one: the Republic of Venice had fallen in 1797 and for decades thereafter the city would be under French and Austrian rulers.
+Out of real necessity, many Venetian families were eager to sell off their valuable collections.
 Several collections ended up being bought by foreigners, but in the early decades of the 19th century there were still many pieces on the market.
 An insatiable collector, Correr, from his youth bought all sorts of objects and dedicated all his resources in putting together an incredible amount of material.
 Correr would reveal himself to have a sharp eye, putting together a collection that was undoubtedly very original.
 He was explicit about his intention that the collections should be made available to the public, and the museum was finally open in 1836.

 Over the years, the contents of the museum would be catalogued and organized to provide scholars with a study facility and the general public with the opportunity to see the best from each individual collection.
 Subsequent bequests, donations and acquisitions would be added to the collection, ultimately leading to various pieces being housed on other venues.